Shuswap Lake, where we live, is home to one of the world’s largest Sockeye runs.

-This incredible species travels hundreds of miles to a spend a lifetime at sea, then miraculously returns to its ancestral waters in the Adam’s River to give birth to a new generation.
+This incredible species travels hundreds of miles to a spend a lifetime at sea, then miraculously returns to its ancestral waters.
+They swim up the Fraser and the South Thompson rivers, through Shuswap Lake and into Adam’s River.

 When they return in the fall couples pair up and the female lays about 4,000 eggs in the shallow gravel beds of the river.